greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 title: Using Resource Groups
 ---

 You use resource groups to set and enforce CPU, memory, and concurrent transaction limits in Greenplum Database.
 After you define a resource group, you can then assign the group to one or more Greenplum Database roles, or to an external component such as PL/Container, in order to control the resources used by those roles or components.

 When you assign a resource group to a role \(a role-based resource group\), the resource limits that you define for the group apply to all of the roles to which you assign the group.
 For example, the memory limit for a resource group identifies the maximum memory usage for all running transactions submitted by Greenplum Database users in all roles to which you assign the group.

 Similarly, when you assign a resource group to an external component, the group limits apply to all running instances of the component.
 For example, if you create a resource group for a PL/Container external component, the memory limit that you define for the group specifies the maximum memory usage for all running instances of each PL/Container runtime to which you assign the group.

+When using resource groups to control resources like CPU cores, review the Hyperthreading note in [Hardware and Network](../install_guide/platform-requirements.html#topic_tnl_3mx_zgb).

 This topic includes the following subtopics: